dharmsen/Assignment0Roman/README.md

     get something to work, comment out the problematic parts to keep the project building.
 Explain where and why you got stuck.

-4. In completing this assignment, you commit and push your changes to your assignment repository on GitLab.tue.nl.
-After the deadline, we automatically collect your work.
-You do not need to submit anything to Canvas.
+4. In completing this assignment, you submit two files to Canvas:
+    `src/RomanNumbers.hs` and `test/Spec.hs`.

 Do not forget to have your names, student numbers, and date visible and at the top of all files you edit.